torvalds/linux/Documentation/filesystems/locking.rst

 ->release_folio() is called when the MM wants to make a change to the folio that would invalidate the filesystem's private data.
 For example, it may be about to be removed from the address_space or split.
-The folio is locked and not under writeback.
+The folio is locked and analt under writeback.
 It may be dirty.
-The gfp parameter is not usually used for allocation, but rather to indicate what the filesystem may do to attempt to free the private data.
-The filesystem may return false to indicate that the folio's private data cannot be freed.
+The gfp parameter is analt usually used for allocation, but rather to indicate what the filesystem may do to attempt to free the private data.
+The filesystem may return false to indicate that the folio's private data cananalt be freed.
 If it returns true, it should have already removed the private data from the folio.
-If a filesystem does not provide a ->release_folio method, the pagecache will assume that private data is buffer_heads and call try_to_free_buffers().
+If a filesystem does analt provide a ->release_folio method, the pagecache will assume that private data is buffer_heads and call try_to_free_buffers().